-Central and Southern Florida Flood Control Project (C&SF Project): A complete system of canals, storage areas, and water control structures spanning the area from Lake Okeechobee to both the east and west coasts and from Orlando south to the Everglades.
-It was designed and constructed during the 1950s by the U.S. Army Corps of Engineers (USACE) to provide flood control and improve navigation and recreation.

-Certificate of Participation (COP): As defined by Florida law (Section 373.584, Florida Statutes), a type of revenue bond that water management districts may issue to finance the undertaking of any capital or other project for purposes permitted by the state's constitution.
+- Central and Southern Florida Flood Control Project (C&SF Project): A complete system of canals, storage areas, and water control structures spanning the area from Lake Okeechobee to the east and west coasts and from Orlando south to the Everglades.
+This was designed and constructed in the 1950s by the U.S. Army Corps of Engineers to provide flood control and improve navigation and recreation. - Certificate of Participation (COP): As defined by Florida law (Section 373.584, Florida Statutes), a type of revenue bond that water management districts may issue to finance the undertaking of any capital or other project for purposes permitted by the state's constitution. - Compliance monitoring: In a water quality management program, compliance is associated with meeting permit conditions based on ambient standards.
+Ongoing monitoring provides periodic water quality data, which are used to assess compliance. - Comprehensive Everglades Restoration Plan (CERP): The framework and guide for the restoration, protection, and preservation of the South Florida ecosystem.
+CERP also provides for water-related needs of the region, such as water supply and flood protection. - Consumptive Use Permit (CUP): A permit issued by the South Florida Water Management District under Chapter 40E-2, Florida Administrative Code, allowing withdrawal of water for consumptive use. - Decomposition: The action of microorganisms breaking down organic compounds into simpler ones, resulting in the release of energy. - Diel: A variation that occurs regularly every day. - Discharge (or flow): The rate of water movement past a reference point, measured as volume per unit time (usually expressed as cubic feet, or cubic meters per second). - Dissolved oxygen (DO): The concentration of oxygen dissolved in water, often expressed as percent saturation, where saturation is the maximum amount of oxygen that can be dissolved in water at a given altitude and temperature. - Drawdown: A lowering of the water level in a reservoir or other body of water. - Drought: An extended period of low rainfall, below-normal streamflow, and depleted surface and subsurface storage.

-Climate: The composite or generally prevailing weather conditions of a region, as temperature, air pressure, humidity, precipitation, sunshine, cloudiness, and winds, throughout the year, averaged over a series of years.

-Compliance monitoring: In a water quality management program, compliance is associated with meeting permit conditions based on ambient standards.
-Ongoing monitoring provides periodic water quality data, which are used to assess compliance.

-Comprehensive Everglades Restoration Plan (CERP): The framework and guide for the restoration, protection, and preservation of the South Florida ecosystem.
-CERP also provides for water-related needs of the region, such as water supply and flood protection.

-Conductance: The ability of an aqueous solution to carry an electric current.
-Conductance is used as a measure of total dissolved solids in water.

-Consumptive Use Permit (CUP): A permit issued by the South Florida Water Management District under authority of Chapter 40E-2, Florida Administrative Code, allowing withdrawal of water for consumptive use.

-Decomposition: The action of microorganisms breaking down organic compounds into simpler ones, resulting in the release of energy.

-Diel: A variation that occurs regularly every day.

-Discharge (or flow): The rate of water movement past a reference point, measured as volume per unit time (usually expressed as cubic feet or cubic meters per second).

-Dissolved oxygen (DO): The concentration of oxygen dissolved in water, sometimes expressed as percent saturation, where saturation is the maximum amount of oxygen that theoretically can be dissolved in water at a given altitude and temperature.

-District Water Management Plan (DWMP): Regional water resource plan developed by the South Florida Water Management District under Chapter 373.036, Florida Statutes.

-Drawdown: A lowering of the water level in a reservoir or other body of water.

-Drought: An extended period of low rainfall, below-normal streamflow, and depleted surface and subsurface storage.
+E - G